 A fresh pin is an image that has never been published on Pinterest before.

-Older established accounts who have been running republishing their old content over and over again will suffer.
+Older established accounts that have been running republishing their old content over and over again will suffer.

 Pinterest will reward content creators who are actively creating new content for their platform.

-You can follow the Tailwind Facebook page here, it's a great resource to learn about the latest Pinterest algorithm updates in 2020..
+You can follow the Tailwind Facebook page here.
+It’s a great resource to learn about the latest Pinterest algorithm updates.

-Thanks for reading and if you found this post helpful, please save it on Pinterest in your Blogging or Pinterest marketing boards!
+Thanks for reading!
+If you found this post helpful, please save it on Pinterest in your Blogging or Pinterest marketing boards!